jamesmunns/jamesmunns-ng/content/blog/anachro-pc-001.md

 I currently am working on other projects, but I feel like this would be a fun project to stream, or maybe even write a book about learning embedded systems, or learning Rust with embedded systems?

-**If you'd be interested in taking a class building/using a system like this, or supporting patreon/GH sponsors style for me to do this, [send me a message](mailto:james.munns@ferrous-systems.com).**
+**If you'd be interested in taking a class building/using a system like this, or would be interested in seeing this happen, [send me a message](mailto:james.munns@ferrous-systems.com).**

 <!-- more -->